Strech/avrora/README.md

 :bulb: Disable schemas auto-registration if you want to avoid storing schemas and manually control registration process.
 Also it's recommended to turn off auto-registration when schemas containing [Confluent Schema References][8].<sup>[v0.14]</sup>

+:bulb: When you use releases and especially Umbrella apps with different clients it's recommended to set `otp_app` which will point to your OTP applications.
+This will allow you to have a per-client `schemas_path` runtime resolution.<sup>[v0.22]</sup>

 ## Start cache process